chriseidhof/chriseidhofnl/content/post/references.md

 }
 ```

 I'd love to hear comments and feedback.
 If you want to get a deeper understanding of how this works, try implementing it yourself (even after you've had a look at the code).
 By the way, we'll also make two [Swift Talk](http://talk.objc.io/) episodes about this.
-If you're interested in Florian and me building this from scratch, subscribe there!
+If you're interested in Florian and me building this from scratch, please subscribe there.